Testing for stationarity of functional time series in the frequency domain: Empirical results

 The empirical rejection levels for the processes (a)--(c) can be found in Table \ref{tab:null}.
 It can be seen that the empirical levels for both statistics with $M=1$ are generally well adjusted with slight deviations in a few cases.
-The performance of the statistics with $M=5$ is similar, although the rejection levels for the eigenbased statistics tend to be a little conservative for models B and C.
+The performance of the statistics with $M=5$ is similar, although the empirical rejection levels tend towards the nominal ones with increasing sample size.
+Some evidence on closeness between empirical and limit densities for the statistics $\hat Q_{5,u}^{(T)}$ and $\hat Q_{5,s}^{(T)}$ are provided in Figure \ref{fig:null}.

-For the eigenbased statistics set up with $M=1$, Table \ref{tab:L+TVE} displays the average choices of $L$ according to \eqref{eq:L} and the corresponding average total variation explained (aTVE) $T^{-1} \sum_{j=1}^{T}\big(\sum_{l=1}^L \lambda_l^{\omega_j}/\sum_{l^\prime=1}^{L_{\rm max}}\lambda_{l^\prime}^{\omega_j}\big)$.
-It can be seen that larger sample sizes lead to the selection of larger $L$, as more degrees of freedom become available.
-Moreover, aTVE tends to be close to 0.90 for the models under consideration.
-Some evidence on closeness between empirical and limit densities for the statistics $\hat Q_{5,e}^{(T)}$ and $\hat Q_{5,f}^{(T)}$ are provided in Figure \ref{fig:null}.
-Naturally, the numbers for the fixed projection based statistics are more homogeneous.
+Figure \ref{fig:Lj} shows the average choices of $L$ over the 1000 repetitions for the various DGPs for the sample sizes $T=64$ and $T=1024$.
+First, one can see that the average $L$ increases with the sample size, as more degrees of freedom become available.
+For the small sample size $T=64$, choices of $L_j$ under the null hypothesis are more similar both across frequencies and across the three DGPs because the form of dependence is not yet entirely evident.
+With increasing sample size, the average $L_j$ increases uniformly for DGP (a), while for DGPs (b) and (c) $L_j$ in certain frequency bands are accentuated while others are attenuated according to their contributions to the spectral analysis of variance of the underlying functional time series.
+For DGP (b) the shape of the curve $\omega_j\mapsto L_j$ might also be compared to the shape of the curve $\omega_j\mapsto\lambda_1^{\omega_j}$ in the right panel of Figure \ref{fig:eig}.